radarez/Vim-configuration/Vim.markdown

 :AirlineTheme [name_theme]     | Change the theme for the status bar of Airline yy                             | (Magic yank) Paste the line whitout return

-Vi}                            | Select the content that inside of {}
+Vi}                            | Select the content that is inside of {}
 <VISUAL-LINE>/patter_word ↵    | Select the the content inside block code, "n" for jump to next block

-<VISUAL>:Tabularize /character | Tablarize the select text
+<VISUAL>:Tabularize /character | Tabularising the selecting text
-<VISUAL>:Tabularize /:zs       | Tablarize the select text but not move the : character
+<VISUAL>:Tabularize /:zs       | Tabularising the selecting text but not move the : character

+diw                            | Delete inside WORD dw                             | Delete from cursor cursor to the end of the WORD dt<char>                       | Deletetes from cursor to the specific character "+y OR "*y                     | Paste text in extern applications

 //##### SEARCH OPTIONS #####
 [Search Options](https://vim.fandom.com/wiki/Search_and_replace)